2 Arkansas police officers wounded in Walmart shooting; suspect shot

 Two officers were shot at a Walmart in Forrest City, about 85 miles east of Little Rock, KATV News first reported.
 The suspect was also shot, WMC5 reported.

-The circumstances surrounding the shooting were not immediately released.
+McGowan said he worked at the store in Forrest City for ten years before transferring.

+“The prayers and thoughts of the ASP are with the two Forrest City Police Officers that were injured this morning in a shooting at the Walmart store, located in Forrest City,” Arkansas State Police wrote on Facebook.
+“The Arkansas State Police Criminal Investigation Division has been requested to conduct an investigation of the incident, and will be on the premises throughout the day.
+Please stay away from the area if at all possible.”

 Forrest City Police dispatcher Chastity Boyd told The Associated Press that three people were shot inside the Walmart, but she didn't have information about the extent of their injuries.
 No arrests have been made.
-A woman who was inside the Walmart at the time told KATV she heard 12 gunshots ring out before she and her husband ran out the front of the store.
+A woman who was inside the Walmart at the time told KATV she heard 12 gunshots before she and her husband ran out the front entrance of the store.

-“I’m scared,” Kim Bery, an employee who answered the phone at an autoparts store across the street from the Walmart, told The Associated Press.
+“I’m scared,” Kim Bery, an employee who answered the phone at an auto parts store across the street from the Walmart, told The Associated Press.

 CLICK HERE TO GET THE FOX NEWS APP